Trump says US military struck ISIS terrorists in Nigeria

 Trump has focused for the last several months on the plight of Christians in Nigeria, including calling in November on his secretary of defense to “prepare for possible action” and warning the US would enter Nigeria “guns-a-blazing” to protect the Christian population of Africa’s most populous country.

+Tuggar told CNN: “We’re not going to dwell or pour over forensically on what has been said – or what hasn’t been said,” stressing that Nigeria’s focus is “to fight against terrorism, to stop the terrorists from killing innocent Nigerians, be Muslim, Christian, atheist, whatever religion – and to also understand that this is a regional conflict.”

+Security analysts said Lakurawa, a lesser-known group prominent in northwestern states, could have been the target of Thursday’s strikes.
+Lakurawa has become increasingly deadly this year, often targeting remote communities and security forces, and hiding in the forests between states, the news agency Reuters reported.
+In January, Nigeria’s authorities declared the group a terrorist organization, and banned its activities nationwide.

-On Christmas Eve, Nigerian President Bola Tinubu shared a “Christmas Goodwill Message” in which he wished Christians across his nation and the world a Merry Christmas and prayed for peace among individuals of differing religious beliefs.
+On Christmas Eve, Tinubu shared a “Christmas Goodwill Message” in which he wished Christians across his nation and the world a merry Christmas and prayed for peace among individuals of differing religious beliefs.

 “I stand committed to doing everything within my power to enshrine religious freedom in Nigeria and to protect Christians, Muslims, and all Nigerians from violence,” Tinubu said in a post on X.